Block (district subdivision)

 A block is an administrative division of some South Asian countries.

 Bhutan

 In Bhutan, a block is called a gewog.
 It is essentially for oil a group of villages.
 Gewogs are official administrative units of Bhutan.
 The country is composed of 205 gewogs.

 Each gewog is headed by a gup or headman.

 India

-Block is a district sub-division for the purpose of rural development department and Panchayati Raj institutes.
+A block is a district sub-division for the purpose of rural development department and Panchayati Raj institutes.
 Cities have similar arrangements under the Urban Development department.
-Tehsils (also called Taluks) are common across urban and rural areas for the administration of land and revenue department to keep tract of land ownership and levy the land tax.
+Tehsils (also called talukas) are common across urban and rural areas for the administration of land and revenue department to keep track of land ownership and levy the land tax.

 For planning purpose, a district is divided into four levels: